Compare 50 Intermediate Codecs on One Page

 - For Variable Bitrate codecs, the numbers listed are averages, though the actual number may be slightly higher or lower, depending on the complexity of the project.

-*ProRes can be created on a PC, but only using Scratch or Nuke (purchase necessary) or with unsupported (and sometimes buggy) reverse-engineered encoders.
+*ProRes can be created on a PC, but only using certain specialized tools (purchase necessary) or with unsupported (and sometimes buggy) reverse-engineered encoders.
 The rest of these codecs can be created on a Mac or a PC with any standard video software.
+For a much deeper discussion of this topic, please see this article.

 Is there another codec you wish I had included?
 Please let me know!